 May 30 1970 – The arrival of our third daughter Katie Victoria

-Katie was born in the Leeds Maternity Hospital, Hyde Terrace but was discharged home on the first day as all seemed well.
-As far as I recall her progress was generally uneventful and the girls were pleased to have a new sister.
+Katie was born in the Leeds Maternity Hospital, Hyde Terrace.
+She was discharged home on the first day as all seemed well.
+As far as I recall her progress was generally uneventful and the girls were very pleased to have a new sister.
 We were relieved that all went smoothly.

-The rest of 1970 was a relatively uneventful in our new house at 42 The Mount with our new baby Katie.
+The rest of 1970 was a relatively uneventful in our new house at 42 The Mount, Alwoodley with our new baby Katie.